vtex-apps/search-graphql/docs/README.md

         <tr>
             <td colspan="2" valign="top"><strong>text</strong></td>
             <td valign="top"><a href="#string">String</a></td>
-            <td>The corrected term.
+            <td>Corrected term.
 If the API was not able to correct the term, it will show the original search term.</td>
         </tr>
         <tr>
             <td colspan="2" valign="top"><strong>highlighted</strong></td>